hs-duesseldorf/betriebssysteme/README.md

 - design your program to ignore arguments attached to ```./my_shell.c```
 - print the return value and the value of the ```errno``` variable of each syscall (set ```errno``` to ```0``` before calling it)

-## Level 2 - multiple child processes
+## (Bonus - not necessarily needed) Level 2 - multiple child processes

 Write a C-program ```my_fork.c```:
 - create ten child processes with a break of one second between each fork()